Best London Views for Free

 Getting there: train: train services by Great Northern to Alexandra Palace Station.
 Bus: W3, 184 towards Wood Green/Bounds Green (stop: Alexandra Palace Station).
 From there, follow South Terrace until you reach Alexandra Palace.

 Until now, we’ve seen some beautiful corners of the capital which feature breathtaking views of the London skyline.
 But our ‘On Top of the World’ shortlist wouldn’t be complete without mentioning Richmond Hill.
-Without a doubt, Richmond itself is a true gem, with its village-feel ambience, the stunning Thames backdrop and the massive park.
+Without a doubt, Richmond itself is a true gem, with its village-feel ambiance, the stunning Thames backdrop, and the massive park.
 But that’s not all.

 Getting there: tube/overground: District line or Overground to Richmond station.
 Hill.
 Train: train services by South West Trains.
 From there, follow George St and Hill Street towards the south, followed by Richmond.
 Bus: 65 towards Ham/Richmond (stop Robins Court).

 So, here you go, 5 places to unwind and feel ‘On Top of the World’.
 Away from the hustle and bustle that defines Central London.
 ‘And breathe…’

 Do you feel that a certain place is missing from this list?
 Give your input below in the comments!
 What are your favourite London views?

 Don’t forget to check out the second post in this series.
 More free London views to enjoy!